 The City Law School Doctoral Studentships

 We normally offer two scholarships a year to support exceptional research proposals.
 These comprise a full fee waiver and a National Living Wage bursary of £18,000 a year.
-We may also be able to waive programme fees for other exceptional candidates.

 In addition, all students are eligible for funding (currently up to £1,000) over the course of your studies.
 This can be used for research materials or to support attendance at conferences.
 Contact the Law School office for more details.